Be Balanced and Avoid Hyper-Teachings

 The locus of these out-of-balanced teachings is usually Paul’s epistles.
 The teachers twist or distort his teachings.
 More specific example of hyper-prosperity: they twist Galatians 3 and claim that the blessing of Abraham is his wealth; therefore, they too get to be wealthy.
 No. Paul’s argument is that the blessing of Abraham is Christ himself, Abraham’s highest and Messianic descendant, and his gospel.
 Then by extension everyone in Christ is included in being a blessing to the world because they are equipped to preach Christ and his good news.

-Here is a passage that warns the “hypers” to stay away from distorting Scripture:
+Here is a passage that warns the teachers of “hypers” to stay away from distorting Scripture:

 15 Bear in mind that our Lord’s patience means salvation, just as our dear brother Paul also wrote you with the wisdom that God gave him.
 16 He writes the same way in all his letters, speaking in them of these matters.
 His letters contain some things that are hard to understand, which ignorant and unstable people distort, as they do the other Scriptures, to their own destruction.
 (2 Peter 3:15-16, NIV, emphasis added)